 For the second time in 24 hours, they will dance around the Torah Scrolls, and this time, throughout the night.

 “Oh, how I love Your Torah; It is my meditation all the day.
-You through Your commandments, have made me me wiser than my enemies….
-Your Word is a lamp to my feet and a light to my path.”
+You through Your commandments, have made me wiser than my enemies. … Your Word is a lamp to my feet and a light to my path.”
 (Psalm 119:97–98, 105)

 On Simchat Torah, ALL of the ornately decorated Torah scrolls are taken out of the Ark in which they are safeguarded, in contrast to Shabbat and regular holidays when only two are removed from the Ark.

-In many congregations, the celebrations are spilling out of the sanctuary into the street, where participants dance and sing while carrying the scrolls.
+In many congregations, the celebrations spill out of the sanctuary into the street, where participants continue dancing and singing while carrying the scrolls.